 Adel Monchaoui

 A family.
-Endearing and colorful characters who, over the generations, take us from Périgord to Lyon, from Burgundy to Provence, and lead us to the 1950s.
-This is the beginning of the "events in Algeria."
-Gilbert, a lawyer imbued with his grandmother's humanist ideas, meets Monique in Marseille, a trade unionist and communist like her father.
+Endearing and colorful characters who, across generations, take us from Périgord to Lyon, from Burgundy to Provence, and lead us to the 1950s.
+It's the beginning of the "events in Algeria."
+Gilbert, a lawyer, steeped in his grandmother's humanist ideals, meets Monique in Marseille, a trade unionist and communist like her father.
 They marry.
 She helps Algerians who tell her about their struggle for their country's independence.
-The young couple, deeply committed to justice and the fundamental values of our Republic, decide to move there.
-They discover a magnificent country and become friends with ordinary Muslim, Christian, and Jewish workers, confronted with the horror of war...
-Will they emerge unscathed?
-In France, sixty years after Algerian independence, the media constantly discuss Franco-Algerian relations, which remain difficult and painful.
-The wound never heals.
-But do we know each other better today than yesterday?
-With this novel, Adel Monchaoui and Régine Laprade aim to help us discover what many of us continue to ignore.
-It was said, "Algeria is France."
+The young couple, deeply committed to justice and the fundamental values of our Republic, decides to move there.
+They discover a magnificent country, forge friendships with ordinary workers—Muslim, Christian, Jewish—confronted with the horrors of war… Will they emerge unscathed?
+In France, sixty years after Algeria's independence, the media constantly address the still difficult and painful Franco-Algerian relationship.
+The wound has not healed.
+But do we know each other better today than we did yesterday?
+With this novel, Adel Monchaoui and Régine Laprade aim to reveal what many of us still ignore.
+People used to say, "Algeria is France."
 Yet, in the land of equality, two distinct communities coexisted with different rights.
-What do we really know about this war, about events that were kept secret, kept secret?
-People are beginning to speak out.
-Sadly, many witnesses have disappeared.
-Current generations, neither guilty nor responsible, are demanding to hear History presented differently than through truncated, obscured realities, distorted by a racist, resentful psychology that continues to divide people to the point of ignorance.
+What do we truly know about this war, about events silenced and kept secret?
+The silence is beginning to break.
+Sadly, many witnesses have passed away.
+Current generations, neither guilty nor responsible, demand to hear history presented differently, not through truncated, concealed, and distorted realities shaped by a racist, resentful mindset that continues to divide people, leading to mutual ignorance.

 Akli - A Berber in turmoil

-This novel tells the story of a young man.
-Akli.
-He is Berber.
-One of those proud, courageous, strong-willed men, passionate about justice and freedom.
+This novel tells the story of a young man, Akli.
+He is Berber, one of those proud, courageous, determined men, devoted to justice and freedom.
 He could have been born elsewhere, among another people, in another country.
 It doesn't matter.
 He is their alter ego; the story would be the same.
-He comes from a small, poor village perched on the side of a mountain.
-His father taught him that at school you have to work to be first, that education is a bulwark against poverty.
+He comes from a small, poor village perched on a mountainside.
+His father taught him that at school, you have to work hard to be first, that education is a bulwark against poverty.
 So Akli sees this as a challenge.
 He is first.
 His father dies.
-From now on, it's up to him to work to feed his family.
-He must forget school.
-Events are against him.
-Akli is caught in a whirlwind of worries and disasters.
+Now it's up to him to work to feed his family.
+He has to forget about school.
+Events conspire against him.
+Akli is caught in a whirlwind of troubles and disasters.
 Yet he hasn't forgotten the challenge, the principles his father taught him.
-Will he have the strength, the courage, the luck to get out of it?
+Will he have the strength, the courage, the luck to make it through?
 What will his struggle be to overcome all the difficulties?
-In this novel, the authors meticulously depict Berber society, customs, and the pride of a people.
-The dialogues and daily life, recounted with attention to detail, offer the pleasure of reading, but also that of the image associated with it.
-Finally, it confronts the reader with realities that are unfortunately universal: poverty, corruption, the power of money, stolen and confiscated freedoms, inequality... and also religious dogmatism and other extremisms that lead to all kinds of excesses.
-However, this novel aims to be optimistic.
-It gives thanks to honest men and women, open to others, humane, humanists who reach out to the weakest, the most deprived, to those who risk dying in order to survive.
+In this novel, the authors meticulously depict Berber society, customs, and the pride of their people.
+The dialogues and everyday life, recounted with attention to detail, offer the pleasure of reading, as well as the visual appeal they evoke.
+Ultimately, it confronts the reader with realities that are, unfortunately, universal: poverty, corruption, the power of money, stolen and confiscated freedoms, inequality… and also religious dogmatism and other forms of extremism that lead to all kinds of abuses.
+However, this novel strives for optimism.
+It pays tribute to honest, open-minded, humane, and compassionate men and women who reach out to the weakest and most destitute, to those who risk death to survive.